July 4, 2022

 • amount (String)

-URL should be presented to the user to pay the invoice.
+URL should be provided to the user to pay the invoice.

 • description (String)